DuncanCragg/OnexOS/README-App.md

 _Like Minecraft Creative - with the simplicity and power of doing everything the same basic way - but replacing stacking blocks with links between panels._

-The top benefit of that is that you can just pick up your house by its link and move or copy it!
+The top benefit of that is that you can just pick up your house by its link and move it, or clone it!

+### Where's all our stuff kept?

-Further, unlike Minecraft:
+Again, unlike Minecraft:

+ - each family member can have their own stuff on their own device rather than joining someone else's world - links work across devices, too, and everything is shared securely just over the domestic WiFi; but you can all keep working on your own creations away from home and re-sync when you return.
  - there's only one shared family world, that's always available; you don't need to keep restarting in new worlds and waiting for them to load; OnexOS is designed to be running all the time so you can just drop in at any time
  - there's no account set-up or logging in: you can all just jump in and get started immediately!
- - each family member can have their own stuff on their own device rather than joining someone else's world - links work across devices, too, and everything is shared securely just over the domestic WiFi; but you can all keep working on your own creations away from home and re-sync when you return.

-Oh, and:

- - our panels can have proper rounded text and your photos on them!

 ### What's the business model?